B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Testing.md

 - **WebSocket Services:**
     - Verified connection stability.
 - **Controllers:**
-    - Ensured REST endpoints in classes like `HealthControllerTest` processed requests and responses correctly.
+    - Ensured REST endpoints in classes like `HealthControllerTest` processed requests and responses correctly
 - **Handlers:**
-    - Validated event management and packet handling with tests such as `LobbyPacketHandlerTest` and `TextWebSocketHandlerExtTest`.
+    - Validated event management and packet handling with tests such as `LobbyPacketHandlerTest` and `TextWebSocketHandlerExtTest`
 - **Utilities:**
-    - Tested supporting classes like `EventTest` and `PairTest` to ensure reliability in backend operations.
+    - Tested supporting classes like `EventTest` and `PairTest` to ensure reliability in backend operations

 ## Client Module
-The [](Client.md) module relied on **manual testing** due to the limitations of **GWT** , which restricted the ability to perform automated tests, as well as the client requiring many graphical tests which would be difficult to automate.
+The [](Client.md) module relied on **manual testing** due to the limitations of testing visual features which restricted the ability to perform automated tests, as well as the quirks of GWT that provide cryptic error messages

 ### Manual Testing Process
+- **Scenario-Based Testing:**
+  - Play-tested different game states to test game cycle, UI consistency and state transitions
 - **Functional Testing:**
-    - Ensured UI responsiveness and verified gameplay features, such as character interactions and grid mechanics.
+    - Ensured UI responsiveness and verified gameplay features, such as character interactions and grid interactions
-- **Scenario-Based Testing:**
-    - Simulated different game states ( beginning, mid-game, and endgame) to test UI consistency and state transitions.
 - **Cross-Device Validation:**
-    - Confirmed compatibility and responsiveness on various devices and screen sizes.
+    - Confirmed compatibility and responsiveness on various operational systems and screen sizes

 ### Key Focus Areas
-1. Health bar rendering and updates.
-2. Character representation
-3. Character stat overlays for accuracy and visibility.
+1. Character and map rendering
-4. Scrollable UI components ( lists and dialogs) for smooth navigation.

-Manual testing played a critical role in identifying UI/UX issues that automated tests could not detect.
+2. Command system and previews
+3. Input responses
+4. UI features